awsdocs/amazon-connect-admin-guide/doc_source/security_iam_awsmanpol.md

 ## AWS managed policy: AmazonConnectVoiceIDFullAccess<a name="amazonconnectvoiceidfullaccesspolicy"></a>

-To allow full access to Amazon Connect Voice ID, you must attach two policies to your IAM users, groups, or roles\.
+To allow full access to Amazon Connect Voice ID, you must attach two policies to your users, groups, or roles\.
 Attach the `AmazonConnectVoiceIDFullAccess` policy and the following custom policy contents to access Voice ID through the Amazon Connect console:

 ```
 {